-4) You can understand the Pythagorean Theorem without numbers, as a statement about the areas of squares drawn on the sides of a right triangle.
+- 4) The lengths 3, 4, and 5 will make a right triangle.
+Memorize a few other triples of whole numbers that could be the sides of a right triangle. - 5) You can understand the Pythagorean Theorem without numbers, as a statement about the areas of squares drawn on the sides of a right triangle.
 One way to see this was devised by an amateur mathematician named Henry Perigal.
 (It's both a puzzle and a proof of the Theorem.)
-Younger students may wish to cut out the pieces from the card-stock pattern given to you.
-Older students should create their own Perigal shapes.
-(Remember to have two copies before you cut one up!)
-Can you learn something about Perigal's life?

-5) The Pythagorean Theorem can help us solve problems about right triangles.
-See if you can solve these:

-a) The legs of a triangle are 7 cm and 24 cm.
-How long is the hypotenuse?

-b) (This problem comes from an ancient Babylonian tablet.)
+Younger students should cut out the pieces from the card-stock pattern given to you.
+Older students could create their own Perigal shapes.
+(Remember to have two copies before you cut one up!) - 6) The Pythagorean Theorem can help us solve problems about right triangles.
+See if you can solve these: - a) The legs of a triangle are 7 cm and 24 cm.
+How long is the hypotenuse? - b) The diagonal of a rectangle is 14 cm, and one side of the rectangle is 7 cm.
+How long is the other side? - c) (This problem comes from an ancient Babylonian tablet.)
 A 30 foot ladder is upright against the wall of a house.
 If the top of the ladder slides down 6 feet, how far from the wall will the bottom of the ladder be?